exact-payments/merchant-demo-exactjs-spring-boot/README.md

 Please start with the `pay.html` page included in this project.
-At the top of the page you will see the following JavaScript link included that is essential to initialize your payment page to work with ExactJS in a way that does removes your PCI compliance overhead.
+At the top of the page you will see the following JavaScript link included that is essential to initialize your payment page to work with CSIPayJS in a way that does removes your PCI compliance overhead.
 ```
 <script src="https://test-pyxisapi.csipay.com/js/v1/csi_pay.js"></script>